Which Australian Standards apply to security screens?

 Probe Test – created to imitate an intruder having made a gap in the security screen and then attempting to get their hand inside to unlock the door or window.

-To replicate the probing power of an intruder, a deflecting force of 1.5kN (150kg) is exerted on each side of a breach in an attempt to increase the space and allow entry.
+To replicate the probing power of an intruder, force is exerted on each side of the gap made with the probe in an attempt to increase the space and allow access for a hand or arm.

 Knife Shear Test – created to imitate an intruder using a knife or other sharp object in an attempt to cut through the security screen.

-In order to replicate the power of an intruder a special machine is used to make three passes across the screen with a heavy-duty trimming knife.
-Each pass is made with a new blade.
+In order to replicate the power of an intruder a special machine is used to make a number of passes across the screen with a heavy-duty trimming knife.

-While security screens must be manufactured to meet AS 5039, Australian Standard AS 5040 provides installation guidelines and requirements that need to be followed when installing security screen products.
+Australian Standard AS 5039.2:2024 provides installation guidelines and requirements that need to be followed when installing security screen products.